-Summertime in the Galleries encourages visitors to explore aspects of KAC’s new grounds by participating in collaborative art projects, examining sculpture, and reflecting on themselves and public spaces.
-KAC’s newly designed grounds will feature a stunning sculpture by world-renowned artist Richard Hunt.
-Before the sculpture is installed in this Fall, experience its monumental scale and dynamic twists and turns in the galleries via a life-size silhouette.
-Come investigate and learn about how public sculptures are made and touch sculpture models on display!
+Summertime in the Galleries encouraged visitors to explore aspects of KAC’s new grounds by participating in collaborative art projects, examining sculpture, and reflecting on themselves and public spaces.
+KAC’s newly designed grounds feature the stunning sculpture Rising Crossing Tides by world-renowned artist Richard Hunt.
+Before the sculpture was installed in the Fall of 2018, guests experienced its monumental scale and dynamic twists and turns in the galleries via a life-size silhouette.
+Guests were able to investigate and learn about how public sculptures are made and touch sculpture models on display!

 Exhibition Sponsor: The John DeVries Insurance Agency

 This exhibition is a tribute to the century-old handmade designs and patterns on textiles that originated in Indonesia and were copied and industrialized by Europeans and exported to Africa.
 Wandering Spirit: African Wax Prints traces the developmental pathway of the African wax print and tells how these fabrics reflect the stories, dreams, and personalities of the people who wear them.

 Batik is a Javanese word that refers to a traditional technique of wax-resist dyeing, in which a pattern is made on both sides of cotton fabric with warm liquid wax applied by a tjanting, a small brass cup with a spout.
 After the wax cools and solidifies, the cloth is dyed with a primary color and the wax is then removed, revealing the pattern where the wax had once been.